 Anzalone 219 CAD Workstations submitted by Dr. Roy Bonnette & GA Jarred Reno.

 Virtual Southeastern Campus submitted by Dr. Wesley Deneke.

 Implementing Real World Ready Elements Within Engineering Technology submitted by Dr. Mohammad Saadeh.

-EVENT:Siemens Technology Mobile Showcase is scheduled on Friday Nov.20 from 9 AM to 12:30 PM in the faculty/staff parking
+EVENT:Siemens Technology Mobile Showcase was held on Friday Nov.20 from 9 AM to 12:30 PM in the faculty/staff parking lot

 long, 10-foot wide and 12-foot high demonstration-on-wheels of Siemens technology.

 The showcase trailer can accommodate approximately 25 people at a time.
 The showcase

 consists of functional displays of several actual customer applications and focus